dominicrrr/schoolMapWebsite/README.md

-# School data management website
+# React

+React implementaion of the School Map Website.